ojalaquellueva/nsr/README.md

 - Calls nsr.php

 ## <a name="Software"></a>Software requirements
-* OS: Runs in unix.
-Current development environment: Ubuntu 18.04.
+* OS: Runs on a unix or unix-like environment
+* PHP 7.0 or greater (may work on earlier versions, but not tested)
 * MySQL 5.5 or greater
-* PHP 7.0 or greater
-  * To allow use of LOCAL keyword when importing   files to database, make sure the following line in php.ini is uncommented:

-    	```
-    	mysqli.allow_local_infile = On
-    	```

 ## <a name="Installation"></a>Installation & setup

 The following steps assume two installations: one in public_html for the web service, and a second installation elsewhere in the file system for creating the database and running the batch applications.
 Other configurations may be used as well.

 ### <a name="Core"></a>Database and batch application
-1. Clone this repository to location of choice, using recursive option to include required submodules:
+1. Clone this repository to location of choice, using recursive option to include submodules:

 ```
 git clone --recursive https://github.com/ojalaquellueva/nsr.git
 ```

 2. Set up MySQL database
    * Create empty NSR database.
    * Create admin-level and select-only NSR database users, using user names and passwords of your choice.
-3. Copy read-only database config file (`db_config-example.php`) as `db_config.php` to location outside the application directory and set the parameters.
+3. Copy read-only database config file (db_config-example.php) as db_config.php to location outside the application directory and set the parameters.
-4. Copy write-access database config file (`db_configw-example.php`) as `db_configw.php` to location outside the application directory and set the parameters.
+4. Copy write-access database config file (db_configw-example.php) as db_configw.php to location outside the application directory and set the parameters.
-5. Rename example parameters file `params.example.php` to `params.php` and set parameters.
+5. Copy or rename example parameters file (params.example.php) to params.php to same location (inside the main application directory) and set the parameters.
-6. Prepare NSR database checklist data sources and set database parameters as described in `nsr_db/README.md`
+6. Prepare NSR database checklist data sources and set database parameters as described in nsr_db/README.md
 7. Build NSR database
 8. The following file is used only by the web service and may be removed: